 The Australian Immunisation Register

 The Australian Childhood Immunisation Register (ACIR) was established on 1 January 1996, and included all children under the age of 7 years enrolled in Medicare.
-Participation in the ACIR was opt-out so it constituted a nearly complete population register, as approximately 99% of children are registered with Medicare by 12 months of age.
+Participation in the ACIR was opt-out so it constituted a nearly complete population register, a s approximately 99% of children are registered with Medicare by 12 months of age.
 Children not enrolled in Medicare could also be added to the ACIR via a supplementary number.
 Since 2001, immunisations given overseas may be recorded if a provider endorses their validity.
 From 30 September 2016, the Australian Childhood Immunisation Register (ACIR) became the Australian Immunisation Register (AIR), a national register that records vaccinations given to people of all ages in Australia.
-The AIR records vaccinations given through general practices and community clinics.
-Data are transferred nightly from the Medicare database to the AIR when a recognised immunisation provider supplies details of an eligible immunisation either through the Internet using the Medicare Australia website or by submitting paper encounter forms which are scanned at a central location.
+The AIR records vaccinations given through general practices, community clinics, Aboriginal health services, and hospitals.
+Data are transferred nightly from the Medicare database to the AIR when a recognised immunisation provider supplies details of an eligible immunisation either through practice management software, the Internet using the Medicare Australia website or by submitting paper encounter forms.
 The existence of medical contraindications to immunisation are also recorded on the AIR.
 All vaccination records for a person remain on the register indefinitely.
 The AIR does not record vaccinations provided through school vaccination programs.

 For an immunisation to be recorded on the Register as a valid dose, it must be given in accordance with current guidelines published in The Australian Immunisation Handbook.
 Notifications falling outside these guidelines or duplicate notifications prompt an enquiry with the provider and, if their validity cannot be established, they are rejected.